Skip to main content

 Breaking the Plastic Chain

-We investigate how environmental nanoplastics affect the liver and early development by combining advanced human-relevant models and cutting-edge omics technologies.
+We investigate the adverse effects of environmental nanoplastics across tissues and during early development by integrating advanced human-relevant models with cutting-edge omics technologies.

 The Problem

-Plastic pollution has become a global threat to ecosystems and human health.
-Beyond visible microplastics, there are even smaller particles: nanoplastics.
+Plastic pollution is now recognized as a global threat to ecosystems and human health.

 Our Approach